wjl61901/impala-go/README.md

 * `auth` - string.
 Authentication mode.
 Supported values: "noauth", "ldap"
 * `tls` - boolean.
 Enable TLS
-* `ca-cert` - The file that contains the public key certificate of the CA that signed the impala certificate
+* `ca-cert` - The file that contains the public key certificate of the CA that signed the Impala certificate
 * `batch-size` - integer value (default: 1024).
 Maximum number of rows fetched per request
 * `buffer-size`- in bytes (default: 4096); Buffer size for the Thrift transport
 * `mem-limit` - string value (example: 3m); Memory limit for query